WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module1_Data download_QC_and_decontamination/Module1_Practical.md

 ---
 ---

-## Exercise 1 — Prepare the working directory
+## Exercise 1 — Prepare the working directory.
 Create a structured directory layout to organize the analysis.
 ```bash
 mkdir -p RAW_READS \